Skip to main content

 Adding a user

-To add a user, click the "Add User..." button in the top right corner of the Users window.
+To add a user, click the "Add User..." button in the bottom.
+This will open the Add User window (shown below).

 GNOME Add User Dialog